 Nature Walk

 What makes acorns so fascinating to children?
 I still remember a beautiful autumn day from my elementary school years in Japan.
-We walked to the forest and spent the entire day there, discovering countless acorns.
+We walked to the forest and spent the entire day discovering countless acorns.
 It was a wonderful experience.

-It was a perfect week for a nature walk, and I appreciated that each class could spend 45 to 60 minutes outside.
-The kindergarteners, first graders, second graders, and even the fifth graders were all excited to find acorns.
-We took a class picture in front of the oak tree at the back entrance.
+The kindergarteners, 1st graders, 2nd graders, and even the 5th graders were all excited to find acorns along the way.
+We also took a class picture in front of the oak tree at the back entrance.

 The fifth grade learners discovered a large wasp nest on the oak tree.
 Some learners spotted a yellow butterfly and attempted to identify it using a butterfly pamphlet.
 They were also enthusiastic photographers, excited to capture a picture of the rainbow created by the water from the sprinklers!